Organize Your Wedding Planning Like a Pro

 This is essential.
 I know it can be a very difficult conversation especially if it involves more people than just you and your Fiance, but this foundation needs to be set before you move forward with booking.
 You need to have an idea of your overall budget, most important/ priorities out of all elements, and give a percentage of spending to each section.

 Budgets and breakdowns of percentages will look different for everyone, and in the end you still may spend more or less in certain areas.
-But to get a decent idea of budget breakdowns you can look up example budgets, google slides has a great planner template (including budgeting) as well!

 Some great advice I heard about wedding budgets is that your guest count can control your budget or you can let your budget dictate your guest count.
-If budget if flexible and people you want to come take priority then consider creating a ideal guest list first then you can calculate budget to accommodate.
-More on guest list later..

 Discuss expectations and involvement

-Although many will tell you that the bride does 70%-90% of all the work that goes into wedding planning (without a professional planner), you still should involve your Fiance, and others!
 It takes a community, whether that’s support, lending an ear, taking on tasks, or creating decor.
-Allowing others to be involved in this process makes it much more joyful and delegating will save you a lot of time and energy, giving you more time to enjoy this season without the stress!
+Allowing others to be involved in this process makes it much more joyful.
+Delegating will save you a lot of time and energy, giving you more time to enjoy this season without the stress!

-When it comes to wedding planning, don’t assume your Fiance has no preference or interest in helping or being a part of it.
 All big decisions like budget, venue, guests, guest count, and colors were made by my husband and I together.
-Of course I had some preferences and stylistic choices, but my husband actually had some of his own as well, like the suit colors, the first dance song (Which he chose, and I surprised him with a special private last dance song, perfect compromise), and Registry items.
+Of course I had some preferences and stylistic choices, but my husband actually had some of his own as well, like the suit colors, the first dance song (Which he chose, and I surprised him with a private last dance song, perfect compromise), and Registry items.
 Overall there were many things that he helped with and had preferences on that helped made it more of our special day.

 Create a planning timeline